 - No drag and drop system as promised

 Final Thoughts And Recommendations

 The only reason I won’t call the Fast Cash Club a scam is because there is indeed some PDF’s you get when you buy it.
-Which is a shame, because I just showed you how you can get it for free, lol.
 I’ll let you decide if you think this is a scam.

 Everything he said in his promo video was a lie.
 There’s no way you can make money with this product, let alone in one day.
 He’s only put this product together in hopes of making money off of unsuspecting people.